TUDelft-SPC-Lab/mma-lab/README.md

 # Local installation guide
 ## Anaconda environment installation
 Firstly, above doing a local install we recommend you to make use of the VM.
 With the VM environment you are far less likely to encounter trouble with the code from the labs.
 Nevertheless, if you have more experience with such troubleshooting and have worked with Python before, you could also consider doing a local install.

+This procedure only work for Linux and OSX installs.
 We will be making use of Anaconda, and a .yml specifying a set of different packages that are used by Python in the labs.
 In Anaconda you can create such a Python environment by importing this .yml file.
 This is done as follows:

 1. Firstly download the Anaconda Python 3.7 version for your operating system from: https://www.anaconda.com/distribution/
 2. Install Anaconda from the installer